alirezanet/Gridify/docs/guide/gridifyGlobalConfiguration.md

 - default: `false`
 - related to: [GridifyMapper - IgnoreNotMappedFields](./gridifyMapper.md#ignorenotmappedfields)

+### DisableNullChecks

+On nested collections by default gridify adds a null checking condition to prevent the null reference exceptions

+e.g `() => field != null && field....`

+some ORMs like NHibernate don't support this. you can disable this behavior by setting this option to true.

+- type: `bool`
+- default: `false`

 ## CustomOperators

 Using the `Register` method of this property you can add your own custom operators.